open-lambda/ReqBench/README.md

 ```sh
 python3 workload.py
 ```
-It will pick out the most commonly used 500 hundred packages in the `requirements.csv`, and filter out the requirements.csv which only use those packages.
+and filter out the requirements.csv which only use the packages in `install_import.json` and generate a series of handlers.

-In the end, it will generate a file called `workloads.json`, which can be used as the workload for `find_cost.py`.
+In the end, it will output a file called `workloads.json` which contains a series of functions and call trace.
+The call trace follows the pattern described in "3.3 Invocation Patterns", [Serverless in the Wild](https://www.usenix.org/conference/atc20/presentation/shahrad).
-`packages.json` is a file that contains the package name, version, top-level modules.
+`packages.json` is another output that contains the package name, version, top-level modules.

 ## Call handlers
 In a python file, run
 ```python
 from workload import Workload